lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 ### Sign Up for Auth0

 You'll need an [Auth0](https://auth0.com) account to manage authentication.
 You can <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">sign up for a free Auth0 account here</a>.

-Next, set up an Auth0 Application so Auth0 can interface with your app.
+Next, set up an Auth0 Application and API so Auth0 can interface with the React app and Node API.

-### Set up an Application
+### Set Up an Auth0 Application

-1. Go to your [**Auth0 Dashboard**](https://manage.auth0.com/#/) and click the "[create a new application](https://manage.auth0.com/#/applications/create)" button.
+1. Go to your [**Auth0 Dashboard**](https://manage.auth0.com/#/) and click the "[Create a New Application](https://manage.auth0.com/#/applications/create)" button.
-2. Name your new app, select "Single Page Web Applications", and click the "Create" button.
+2. Name your new app (something like `Angular Firebase`) and select "Single Page Web Applications".
-3. In the **Settings** for your new Auth0 app, add `http://localhost:3000/callback` to the **Allowed Callback URLs**.
+3. In the **Settings** for your new Auth0 application app, add `http://localhost:4200/callback` to the **Allowed Callback URLs**.
-4. Click the "Save Changes" button.
+4. Enable the toggle for **Use Auth0 instead of the IdP to do Single Sign On**.
+5. At the bottom of the **Settings** section, click "Show Advanced Settings".
+Choose the **OAuth** tab and verify that the **JsonWebToken Signature Algorithm** is set to "RS256".
-5. If you'd like, you can [set up some social connections](https://manage.auth0.com/#/connections/social).
+6. If you'd like, you can [set up some social connections](https://manage.auth0.com/#/connections/social).
 You can then enable them for your app in the **Application** options under the **Connections** tab.
-The example shown in the screenshot above utilizes username/password database, Facebook, Google, and Twitter.
+The example shown in the screenshot above uses username/password database, Facebook, Google, and Twitter.

-> **Note:** Under the **OAuth** tab of **Advanced Settings** (at the bottom of the **Settings** section) you should see that the **JsonWebToken Signature Algorithm** is set to `RS256`.
-This is the default for new applications.
-If it is set to `HS256`, please change it to `RS256`.
-You can [read more about RS256 vs. HS256 JWT signing algorithms here](https://community.auth0.com/questions/6942/jwt-signing-algorithms-rs256-vs-hs256).
+> **Note:** For production, make sure you set up your own social keys and do not leave social connections set to use Auth0 dev keys.

+### Set Up an Auth0 API

+1. Go to [**APIs**](https://manage.auth0.com/#/apis) in your Auth0 dashboard and click on the "Create API" button.
+Enter a name for the API, such as `Auth0 Videos API`.
+Set the **Identifier** to your API endpoint URL.
+In this tutorial, our API identifier is `http://localhost:3001/`.
+The **Signing Algorithm** should be "RS256".
+2. You can consult the Node.js example under the **Quick Start** tab in your new API's settings.
+In the next steps, we'll implement our Node API in this fashion using [Express](https://expressjs.com/), [express-jwt](https://github.com/auth0/express-jwt), and [jwks-rsa](https://github.com/auth0/node-jwks-rsa).

+We're now ready to implement Auth0 authentication on both our React client and Node back end API.

 ### Install auth0.js

-You need the auth0.js library to integrate Auth0 into your application.
+You need the [auth0.js library](https://auth0.com/docs/libraries/auth0js) to integrate Auth0 into your application.

 Install auth0.js using npm.